nerdijoe/nerdijoe.github.io/index.md

 ![Rudy Wahjudi](/assets/images/rudy.jpeg){:.round_pic}

 Hi!
 My name is Rudy Wahjudi.
 I'm a software developer from Indonesia.
-I code in Ruby on Rails and currently learning Python on my spare time.
+I code in Node.js, Javascript, Python, Ruby, Java, and C++.
+Some of the frameworks that I have worked on: React.js, React Native, Vue.js, Flask, Spring, Spring Boot and some Machine Learning libraries (Scikit Learn, Pandas).

-I like american football, basketball and ultimate frisbee.
+I like american football 🏈, basketball 🏀 and ultimate frisbee 💿.

 ## My Projects